ensigns/elevate/README.md

 Of course, the nomenclature chosen may not match configuration, but the important thing to note is that requests, outside of those directed at the root service, should be in the form https://<url base>/service/resource/method.

+### User Managment

+This tool does not directly keep track of users, but it provides a framework to integrate with a service which does.
+In routes.json, add an "auth" section with the following configuration options.

+source - The field in the decoded JWT to set to {USER}
+destination - The url to call to determine if the user has permission, and get the keychain if applicable. keychain - The keys the user has, if applicable.
+See the Keycheck section of this document. check - the field to check; if the response from destination has and has a truthy value in this field, it will consider the user "ok".

 ### enviornment variables